 Computer vision revolves around perceiving the world visually in the same way a person does, leading to an understanding of the environment the system is operating in.
 For machine learning computer vision applications, cameras are used to capture image data that is then labelled and annotated.
 Through machine learning, a model learns to understand those images and extrapolate the important aspects that were labeled and learned through the training process to visually detect objects and people and understand the environment.

 Synthetic data is data created artificially that does not rely on real-world measurement or situations.
 Synthetic data not only cuts down the cost and time to collect data, but also offers ways to eliminate bias, increase performance, generate perfect labels, and diversify the data collected.

-Image: Structured synthetic data (top), unstructured synthetic data (bottom)
+Images courtesy of Neural Pocket: Structured synthetic data (left), unstructured synthetic data (right)

 When creating synthetic data, the environment that provides the context for the computer vision problem may not necessarily resemble a real-world environment.
 A structured environment usually represents the real-world environment meant to be simulated, such as a building or home interior.
 Unstructured environments include a highly randomized background with unrelated images or objects with a high degree of variation.

 Domain randomization is a synthetic data technique that helps build performant computer vision models by programmatically varying parameters in a dataset.
 In each frame, the specific objects, their position and orientation, the lighting and camera angles, and many other parameters can vary.
 This ensures a diverse dataset that can better train your model to handle variations in environmental conditions and edge cases.

 Digital images are constructed of pixels each with red, green, and blue values (RGB) usually ranging from 0 to 255.
 The combination of these three RGB values represent a large number of colors and shades.
 RGB images are a common output of synthetic data generation.